-Lawn Tips: North Carolina
+Lawn Tips: What Grass to Plant In North Carolina

 For North Carolina residents, trying to decide what type of grass to plant in the front yard can be difficult.
 “There are a lot of factors to consider,” says Grady Miller, Professor and Extension Specialist in the Turfgrass Environmental Research and Education Center at N.C.
 State University.

 Where to begin?
 Location, location, location, Miller says.
 "We typically divide the North Carolina into three regions: the mountains, the piedmont, and the coastal plain area.
 Depending on where you live, you'll have success with warm-season or cool-season grass seed varieties."

 Cool-season grasses are best and customers should choose from the following grass seed type:

 Piedmont growers have success with both warm and cool-season varieties.
 Cool-season grasses included: